circlefin/malachite/specs/english/consensus/misbehavior.md

         - round
         - height
         - chainID
     - knowledge of the `proposer(h, round)` function and the context in which it is run.

 Observe that the way it is typically implemented, `proposer(h, round)` is not a "mathematical function" that takes as input the height and the round and produces an ID.
 Rather it is typically implemented as a stateful function that is based on priorities.
 The latter depend on voting powers and who has been proposer in previous heights.

 Verification is more complex than double vote and double propose:

 - In contrast to double vote, where it is still trivial to verify the misbehavior evidence a week after it was generated, in order to verify bad proposer we need knowledge on the validator priorities at that time.
 - multiple layers are involved
     - maintaining and updating voting powers is typically an application level concern
     - the `proposer` function is situated at the consensus level
     - misbehavior detection can only happen and consensus level
     - in order to use the evidence, the application must be able to verify the evidence.
 This this case it means that the application must
         - be aware of the consensus-level `proposer` function and priorities
         - potentially have historical data (the evidence might come a couple of blocks after the fact) on validator sets

-### What cannot be done based on Tendermint consensus
+### What cannot be done

 #### Amnesia

 Let's consider the following case, we have received the following signed message from validator `p`

 - `⟨precommit, h, 0, id(v))`.